cjlearn/write-code/README.md

 Input to your program is a possibly empty sequence of integers, in some data structure convenient to your language and library choices.
 The sequence is not ordered and it might contain multiple integers with the same values.
-You will never receive a non-integer so your function doesn't need to guard against invalid input.
+You will never receive a non-integer so your program does not need to guard against invalid input.

 For example, [8, 2, 5, 3, 2, 2, 1, 5, 4, 7] .